istio/bots/policybot/README.md

 - GCP_CREDS / --gcp_creds.
 Base64-encoded JSON credentials for GCP, enabling the bot to invoke
 Google Cloud Spanner.

-- SENDGRID_APIKEY / --sendgrid_apikey.
-An API Key for the SendGrid service, enabling the bot to send emails.

 ### Keeping secrets